Estimated reading time: 8 minutes

 - granulated white sugar

-Here’s a list of helpful kitchen tools in making Honeysuckle Simple Syrup, I include affiliate links to all the tools that I use for this recipe in the recipe card at the bottom of the post:
+Here’s a list of helpful kitchen tools for making Honeysuckle Simple Syrup, I include affiliate links to all the tools that I use for this recipe in the recipe card at the bottom of the post:

 - small-medium saucepan